brentd/aeon/README.markdown

     gem install bundler

-Gem dependencies are defined in the `Gemfile` and are packaged in `vendor/gems`.
-Because some gems have native extensions, only the .gem files are kept in version control, so from the root of the project you need to run:
+Gem dependencies are defined in the `Gemfile`.
+From the root of the project you need to run:

-    gem bundle
+    bundle

 Running the Specs
 -----------------